Buster Welch: Career

 When he was 18 years old, Welch took advantage of the new National Cutting Horse Association, and by the early 1950s had begun to establish himself as a horseman able to train a horse to "some degree of finish".
 Also, cutting horses had begun to really make their mark as contest livestock.
 Welch had always planned to establish himself in cattle ranching and was running 800 head on leased land when a drought "focused his options".

 One of the locations where Welch worked for a ranch was for Homer Ingham in Las Vegas, New Mexico.
 Welch claims that Ingham, "gave me my first real opportunity in training horses".
 Welch broke and trained horses for him and also for Warren Shoemaker, his neighbor.
 On Shoemaker's urging, Welch decided to purchase a six-year-old unbroken stallion named Chickasha Mike for $125 from Ingham.
 Chickasha Mike was by American Quarter Horse Hall of Fame sire Billy Clegg.
 Welch broke Mike, used him in his ranch work, and for cutting.
 Since the horse seemed to have an aptitude for cutting, Welch took him to some local contests.
 In 1952, Mike won his first five events.
 Awhile later Welch sold Mike to Bill Hale of Odessa, Texas, for $8,500, and Hale sold him to Leonard Proctor, Welch's previous employer.

-Welch's first competition on a cutting horse was on Chickaska Mike.
+Welch's first competition on a cutting horse was on Chickasha Mike.
 By showing Chickasha Mike as a cutting horse, Welch established the horse, an American Quarter Horse, as a notable sire of cutting horse champions.
 Due to Welch's training, Chickasha Mike became the 1956 NCHA Reserve World Champion.
 Proctor owned the horse when he won the 1956 NCHA Reserve World Championship.

 An oilman named Marion Flynt of Midland, Texas, saw Welch's first competition on Chickasha Mike.
 Flynt was impressed enough to send Welch his best mare, Marion's Girl, by Silver Wimpy and out of Scharbauer mare, to train.
 The mare was foaled in 1948.
 Flynt had purchased the mare from her breeder, prominent rancher Clarence Scharbauer Jr., when she was 2 years old for $2,000.
 She won back $1,677 of her purchase price in one of her first competitions.
 Welch took the mare from coast to coast to campaign her when she was 6 and 8 years old.
 Under Welch's tutelage and expert riding, Marion's Girl won the NCHA World Championship in 1954.
 They gave her a year off to rest in 1955.
 Then, in 1956 she and Welch won the title again.
 The mare won a career total of $35,000, which would be significant earnings when adjusted for higher purses awarded now.
 Welch called her the smartest and best cutting horse he ever rode.
 The mare died when she was 9 years old and never produced any foals.